zulip/zulip/docs/testing/linters.md

 #### Python code

-The bulk of our Python linting gets outsourced to the "pyflakes" tool.
-We call "pyflakes" in a fairly vanilla fashion, and then we post-process its output to exclude certain types of errors that Zulip is comfortable ignoring.
-(One notable class of error that Zulip currently tolerates is unused imports--because of the way mypy type annotations work in Python 2, it would be inconvenient to enforce this too strictly.)
+The bulk of our Python linting gets outsourced to the Flake8 tool, with some errors ignored in the `setup.cfg` configuration file.

 Zulip also has custom regex-based rules that it applies to Python code.
 Look for `python_rules` in the source code for `lint`.
 Note that we